brandenpt/git-hooks/README.md

-# Branden Client git hooks
+# Branden Client git hooks to copy files

 ## About